 www.seabec.org

-RSVP to attend the meeting by clicking: HERE
+RSVP to attend this meeting by HERE

-Renew or apply for your SeaBEC Membership for 2023
+Renew or apply for your SeaBEC Membership for 2025

-Visit www.seabec.org to join or renew your membership today
+Visit www.seabec.org to join or renew your membership today!

-All SeaBEC Members and guests are welcome.
 This event is free for SeaBEC members and $10 for guests.

 Date